Architecture Overview

 Provider Router

 Resolves which provider to use for each model.
-The router supports OpenAI, Anthropic, xAI (Grok), and OpenRouter.
+The router supports OpenAI, Anthropic, Google (Gemini), xAI (Grok), and OpenRouter.
 It can automatically fall back to another provider if one fails and can prioritize the cheapest option.

 Dashboard UI (port 3000)